sid030sid/did-ipfs-service-provider/README.md

 # did:ipfs service provider
 This repo contains a service provider for did:ipfs operations.
+The did:ipfs service provider is an API that can be locally run and used via Swagger UI.

 ## Set up
 1. npm install
-2. add cert of your did to folder `cert`
-3. add your pinata API key
+2. create `.env` file in root folder
+3. add Pinata releated environment variables to `.env` file:
+    - ``PINATA_API_JWT``: stores the API Access token for Pinata's APIs
+    - ``PINATA_API_GATEWAY``: stores the user specific IPFS gateway hosted by Pinata
+3. add DID used as controller for did:ipfs DIDs
+    - Option 1: generate did:key by running `node generateDidKey.js` in terminal while being in root folder
+    - Option 2: add your already existing DID's private and public key as pem files, named `private.pem` and `public.pem` in folder ``certs`` (note: this option has not been tested, use with caution)

 ## Usage
 ### How to create a did:ipfs?